 Special Considerations – Understudies and Role Splitting

-Sometimes producers will “split the role” or share it, meaning 2 or 3 children are cast as principals with each child performing 3 or 4 shows per week.
+Sometimes producers will “split the role” or share it (sometimes called an “alternate” in the adult world), meaning 2 or 3 children are cast as principals with each child performing 3 or 4 shows per week.
 The schedule is typically done 4 – 6 weeks at a time.
 This sharing of a role happens often when the role is particularly demanding—think Billy Elliot, Charlie and the Chocolate Factory, and Matilda, where the starring role is shared by 3 or 4 children.
 In these cases, all children are hired as principals, but that act alone does NOT guarantee they will all be treated equally.
-Depending on what each child negotiated in their contract, there may be preferences / conflicts in regard to press opportunities, the number of shows performed, who performs in specials shows – such as opening night, press night, etc.
+Depending on what each child negotiated in their contract, there may be preferences / conflicts in regard to press opportunities, the number of shows performed, who performs in specials shows – such as opening night, press night, etc. All of those issues are agreed upon in advance.

 A really positive example of this is with the four girls who share the role of Matilda.
 According to the New York Times, director Matthew Warchus said, “They must be interviewed together or not at all; their performance rotation is always changing so that audience members cannot target their tickets for any particular Matilda (each goes on twice a week and stands by twice a week).
 Even fellow cast members don’t always know which one they’re performing with till they get on stage.
 All special events — from opening night to the show’s number on the Tony Awards next Sunday — are equally distributed.
 Instead of making the quartet eligible to compete for the best actress prize, a Tony committee chose to give them a special award.
 “We’re really rigorous about it,” Mr. Warchus said.
 “It’s four or you don’t get them.
 It’s probably annoying but there’s a bigger thing at stake here.
 If one gets overexposed, people will think that’s the real Matilda.
 So they’re all Matilda and that’s it.”